Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 3.2 - Voting.** All voting of LiqwidDAO Members shall be performed on the Cardano blockchain according to the mechanisms established by the Designated Smart Contract and any Associated Smart Contracts initiated by the Designated Smart Contract.
 On-chain tallies of all casted votes shall be recorded on the Cardano blockchain.
 Any vote, poll, or call for consensus that is taken in the Designated Communication Platform, LiqwidDAO social media accounts, or any other place shall be considered non-binding and advisory in nature until a formal on-chain vote is held.

 **Section 3.3 - Core Contributors.** The Core Contributors shall be an advisory group made up of individuals selected from the Active Participants of LiqwidDAO.
 Core Contributors will be responsible for managing the administrative operations of LiqwidDAO, overseeing the social media and communication channels, and organizing meetings of LiqwidDAO members.
-Core Contributors may also be responsible for leading the Core Units of LiqwidDAO and serve as multi-sig trustees of any Associated Contracts generated by the Designated Smart Contract.
+Core Contributors may also be responsible for leading the Core Units of LiqwidDAO and serve as multisig trustees of any Associated Contracts generated by the Designated Smart Contract.

 The LiqwidDAO Core Contributors group is not required and may be created or disbanded according to the will of the LiqwidDAO Members.
 Creation and designation of the LiqwidDAO Core Contributors will be approved via the Designated Smart Contract and individuals in this role will have their identity recorded in the metadata of a Non-Fungible Token minted on the Cardano blockchain and placed in the LiqwidDAO Treasury.
 Core Contributors shall retain their status until such time that it expires, is revoked, or they resign from the role.